daremat/es6-epf/README.md

 #### 4.2.1 - Preparation

-You can drop the _./spec/support/jasmine.json_ file, it's unused with Karma.
+You can drop the `./spec/support/jasmine.json` file, it's unused with Karma.

 #### 4.2.2 - Installation

-We will use these plugins to our project :
+We will use these plugins in our project :

-[karma-webpack](https://www.npmjs.com/package/karma-webpack) to generates a webpack bundle for each test _(and allow to jasmine to understand the ESNext syntax)_
+[karma-webpack](https://www.npmjs.com/package/karma-webpack) will generates a webpack bundle for each test _(and allow jasmine to understand the ESNext syntax)_

-[karma-jasmine](https://www.npmjs.com/package/karma-jasmine) an adapter to Jasmine
+[karma-jasmine](https://www.npmjs.com/package/karma-jasmine) will provide in an adapter for Jasmine

-[karma-mocha-reporter](https://www.npmjs.com/package/karma-mocha-reporter) use the [Mocha](https://mochajs.org/) style logging for the cli report
+[karma-mocha-reporter](https://www.npmjs.com/package/karma-mocha-reporter) will use the [Mocha](https://mochajs.org/) style logging for the cli report

-[karma-jasmine-html-reporter](https://www.npmjs.com/package/karma-jasmine-html-reporter) to dynamically shows our tests results on the debug.html page
+[karma-jasmine-html-reporter](https://www.npmjs.com/package/karma-jasmine-html-reporter) will dynamically shows our tests results on the debug.html page

-[karma-phantomjs-launcher](https://www.npmjs.com/package/karma-phantomjs-launcher) to run our tests on a headless browser
+[karma-phantomjs-launcher](https://www.npmjs.com/package/karma-phantomjs-launcher) will run our tests on a headless browser

 * Install Karma
 ```sh